TVOkids Logo

 TVOkids Emblem

-Both the outward playfulness of the inscription, which manifests itself in different forms of letters and the use of bright colors indicate that the emblem belongs to the block of children’s TV shows.
-Designers tried to convey lightness, ease, and cheerful mood in TVOkids symbols.
+The inscription’s outward playfulness, evident in its varied letter forms and bright colors, indicates that the emblem belongs to the block of children’s TV shows.
+Designers tried to convey lightness, ease, and a cheerful mood in TVOkids symbols.

 TVOkids Symbol